dpsmartbusiness/9_github_trending/README.md

 # Github Trends

-Programm searches top 20 trending Github repositories and shows in console thier names, amount of stars, amount of opened issues and link.
+Programm searches top 20 trending Github repositories for the last week and shows in console thier names, amount of stars, amount of opened issues and link.

 # How to install